fltt/make4java/README.md

 The `configure.ac` and the `Makefile.in` will be copies of the ones provided here, modified to fit the project's specific requirements.

-The `build.mk` files are written from scratch, one for each JAR archive or native library.
+The `build.mk` files are written from scratch, one for each JAR archive, test suite or native library.

 The source code can be both Java or native C code interfaced to the JVM through the JNI.